mfisher87/mfisher87.github.io/content/posts/website-repo-pr-preview/index.md

 like [ReadTheDocs](https://docs.readthedocs.io/en/stable/pull-requests.html), provide
 this workflow out-of-the-box to enable informed reviews to occur without needing to run any command-line tooling.
-We used ReadTheDocs in my work on [QGreenland](https://github.com/nsidc/qgreenland), and this workflow enabled people who were not comfortable using Sphinx to meaningfully contribute to and review documentation changes.
+We used ReadTheDocs in my work on [QGreenland](https://github.com/nsidc/qgreenland), and this workflow empowered people who were not comfortable using Sphinx to meaningfully contribute to and review documentation changes.
 My goal is to replicate that experience in GitHub Pages.